zebooka/gurumaps-style-ingreelab/README.md

 Custom style for Guru Maps inspired by `Ingreelab.net` tiles render, to improve readability of maps.

 ![Example of rendering](screenshot.jpg)

+## Key features

+* Increases amount of displayed objects on widescales depending on data availability and if it makes sense.
+* Improves main roads/highways/railways visibility.
+* Adds contrast display of forest tracks, footways etc. that is useful for hiking and offroad.

 ## How to use